 Faculty members are sometimes invited to teach in the Summer Session or School of Professional Studies and are paid a stipend for doing so.
 Such class assignments should not count as part of the faculty member's annual teaching load in the College, except within the context of an agreement between the deans of Weinberg College and SPS.
+Similar arrangements apply to courses taught for NPEP (Northwestern Prison Education Program).
 Tenure-track assistant professors should concentrate their professional time on research and required teaching and may not take on additional teaching without permission of the departmental chair.
 Faculty members with a course reduction from the College for administrative service or to support research activities in any given year (from September 1st to August 30th of the next year) normally may not take on additional teaching for pay during that academic year.

-11. RESEARCH POLICIES, INCLUDING RESEARCH INTEGRITY
+10. RESEARCH POLICIES, INCLUDING RESEARCH INTEGRITY